 In addition, Windows 7 end of life also means that Windows Server 2008 also reach end of life.
 Every desktop version of Windows is accompanied with a Windows Server version and for Windows 7, Windows Server 2008/R2 is it.
 Just like Windows 7, your server and your whole network will become vulnerable to cyber attacks.

 Even though mainstream support ended more than four years ago, many organizations as well as home users still using it.
 According to a survey, until January 2019, 37 percent of computers continue to use Windows 7 while 41 percent have moved on to Windows 10.
 Now the Windows 7 has reached end of life finally.
-If you are still running on Windows 7 what you should do next?
-Learn some strategies to Windows 7 end of life risks.
+If you are still running on Windows 7, what you should do next to greatly reduce the risks of unsupported Windows 7?
+Here are 3 main strategies you can do.

 Processor: 1GHz or faster processor.